 In one of the park benches, I managed to drag myself away from the crowd and rested for awhile marveling at the simplicity of ordinary life as it wrestles with the complexity of an ever-changing society.
-Street hawkers selling quick-fix food, imitation sunglasses and selfie sticks, teenagers exchanging infectious laughs while flaunting newly acquired English words, cats lazily dangling their tails on a tin roof, Thai pop songs played in full blast coming out from a nearby window, motorcycles crisscrossing the streets and drunk-tattooed tourists cramped inside passing tuk-tuks.
-Admittedly, the longer you stay on the island and become exposed to the chaos, you get desensitized to it and surprisingly, everything becomes more palatable.
+Street hawkers selling quick-fix food, imitation sunglasses and selfie sticks, teenagers exchanging infectious laughs while flaunting newly acquired English words, cats lazily dangling their tails on a tin roof, Thai pop songs played in full blast wafting out from a nearby window, motorcycles crisscrossing the streets and drunk-tattooed tourists cramped inside passing tuk-tuks.
+Admittedly, the longer you stay on the island and become exposed to the chaos, you get desensitized to it and everything becomes more palatable.

 It is also true that Phuket’s cultural grassroots have been slowly eroding as it is becoming more westernized in some ways or another.
 Yet if there’s one thing that’s worth noting, is how Phuket and its inhabitants quickly rebounded from the Boxing Day tsunami that swept the island in 2004’s Indian Ocean Earthquake.
 Resiliency has always been the Thai’s strongest quality.
 Within a short period of time, several highly populated neighborhoods have been reinvigorated especially the major beaches on the west coast like Kamala, Kata and Patong.
 The island’s attempt at rebuilding itself hasn’t stopped since.
 Locals rarely speak of it wistfully, as though the incident only existed in the imagination.